ulysses8791/ulysses8791.github.io/484_23F_syllabus.md

 ## Late-Drop

 Students may add/drop a course without academic penalty within the first six calendar days of the semester.
 A student may late drop a course within the first twelve weeks of the semester but accrues late drop credits equal to the number of credits in the dropped course.
-A baccalaureate student is limited to 16 late drop credits. *The late drop deadline for Fall 2023 is Friday November 10, 2023 at 23:59 (Eastern Time).*
+A baccalaureate student is limited to 16 late drop credits. *The late drop deadline is Friday November 10, 2023 at 23:59 (Eastern Time).*

 ## Tutoring